Crown entities form part of New Zealand’s state sector and are responsible to the Minister of Health.

 The Health Quality and Safety Commission (HQSC) is a Crown agent with the objectives of leading and coordinating work across the health and disability sector for the purposes of monitoring and improving the quality and safety of health and disability support services.

-The functions of HQSC include provision of advice to the Minister of Health on how quality and safety in health and disability support services may be improved, and matters relating to mortality, including appointing and supporting mortality review committees (after 23 April 2011).
-It is also responsible for determining and reporting quality and safety indicators (such as serious and sentinel events) for health and disability support services.
+The functions of the HQSC include providing advice to the Minister of Health on how quality and safety in health and disability support services may be improved, and matters relating to mortality, including appointing and supporting mortality review committees.
+It is also responsible for determining and reporting quality and safety indicators (such as serious adverse events) for health and disability support services.

 Health and Disability Commissioner